 Blank, if WDM File.
 Constituent, if DBF or HBN File: Leave it blank if the dataset is read from a WDM file, or else provide the constituent name.

-Plot Type (line or point): “line” or “point” indicating the type of the plot.
+Plot Type (Line or Point): “line” or “point” indicating the type of the plot.

-Color of Plot: Write the color of the plot.
+Color of Plot: Write the color of the plot (line or points).

 StepType: Write “nonstep” for continuous line, and either “forwardstep” or “rearwardstep” for the step type plots.